Skip to main content

 Grip strength is a proxy for overall strength, but not a perfect one.
 It correlates with leg, back, and chest strength, but you can have strong legs and a weak grip if you have not trained your forearms.
 Most well-rounded resistance training protocols build grip strength as a side effect.

 Protein intake is foundational for grip strength because muscle is built from protein.
-Most adults benefit from 0.8 to 1 gram per pound of ideal body weight, especially over age 40 when muscle protein synthesis becomes less efficient.
+Most adults benefit from 0.8 to 1 gram per pound of ideal body weight, particularly over age 40 when muscle protein synthesis becomes less efficient.
 Spreading protein across 3 to 4 meals supports muscle better than one big serving.

-Vitamin D plays a real role in muscle strength.
+Vitamin D plays a role in muscle strength.
 Low vitamin D (under 30 ng/mL) is linked to weaker muscles, more falls, and higher fracture risk in older adults.
 Supplementation in deficient adults can improve strength, though the effect in vitamin D-replete adults is smaller.

 Sleep affects strength gains because muscle protein synthesis happens during sleep, and growth hormone is released in deep sleep.
 Chronic short sleep (under 6 hours) reduces strength gains and slows recovery.
 Most patients trying to build strength benefit from 7 to 9 hours per night.